Nudix2/contracts/README.md

 Two smart contracts have been implemented:

+- [Nudix.sol](./src/Nudix.sol).
+ERC-20 standard permanent protocol token.
 - [TemporaryNudix.sol](./src/TemporaryNudix.sol).
 ERC-20 standard temporary token.
 - [NudixSale](./src/NudixSale.sol).
-A public sale process for the temporary token
+A public sale process for the temporary token.

+### Nudix overview

+Smart contract implements a simple fungible protocol token.
+Which in the future will be issued to users in place of a T-NUDIX.
+ERC-2612: Permit extension for EIP-20 signed approvals support added.

 ### TemporaryNudix overview